CaraRosa/rosa-portfolio-challenge/README.md

 ## Installation

 No installation is necessary.
-The link to the website is here: [Link text](url).
+The link to the website is here: [Portfolio Website](https://cararosa.github.io/rosa-portfolio-challenge/).

 Below are the screenshots of my Portfolio website shown in my browser:
 ![Alt text](./assets/images/firstPage.png)